 Movement, Coordination, and Your 8- to 12-Month-Old

 From scooting to crawling to cruising, babies learn how to get around during these months.
 So now is the time to childproof your home, if you haven't already.
-Be especially careful to gate staircases and block off rooms that you'd rather your baby didn't explore.
+Remember to put gates at staircases and block off rooms that aren’t safe for your baby to explore.

 How Is My Baby Moving?

 By now your baby is sitting and using their hands every so often for support.
 Once comfortable in this position, your baby will start to turn and reach for objects without falling over.
 Your baby will also get better at changing positions, and soon figure out how to get into a sitting position, then pull up to stand.